Odoni's conjecture on arboreal Galois representations is false: A model-theoretic construction of a counterexample

 \section{A model-theoretic construction of a counterexample}

-The iterative construction from Theorem \ref{MainTheorem}, constructing an algebraic extension which step-by-step forces all polynomials to induce non-surjective arboreal representation, can also naturally be understood model-theoretically using the Omitting Types Theorem.
+The iterative construction from Theorem \ref{MainTheorem}, constructing an algebraic extension which step-by-step forces all polynomials to induce arboreal representations with image of infinite index, can also naturally be understood model-theoretically using the Omitting Types Theorem.
 In this section we will therefore give another construction of counterexamples to Conjecture \ref{Odoni}, using standard tools from field arithmetic.

 \begin{theorem} Let $K$ be a countable field of characteristic zero.
-There exists a Hilbertian pseudo-algebraically closed extension $L/K$ such that every polynomial over $L$ of degree $d \geq 2$ induces an arboreal representation whose image has infinite index in $\Aut \mathrm{T}_\infty(d)$.
+There exists a Hilbertian pseudo-algebraically closed extension field $L$ of $K$ such that every monic polynomial over $L$ of degree $d \geqslant 2$ induces an arboreal representation whose image has infinite index in $\Aut \mathrm{T}_\infty(d)$.
 If $K$ is Hilbertian, we can choose $L$ to be algebraic over $K$. \end{theorem}

 \begin{remark} The fact that the resulting field $L$ is pseudo-algebraically closed should be seen as an artefact of the construction.
 In particular, this forces $L$ to have projective absolute Galois group (see \cite[Theorem 11.6.2]{Fried-Jarden2008}).
 If $K$ is a number field and $L/K$ is algebraic, this means that the degree of $L/K$ as a supernatural number must be divisible infinitely many times by every prime number for reasons of cohomological dimension (see \cite[Proposition 3.3.5]{Neukirch-Schmidt-Wingberg2008}), in contrast to the construction in the previous section. \end{remark}